 The Bible mentions gold and silver in various contexts.
 For instance, in the Old Testament, gold is often associated with royalty, wealth, and prosperity.
 We see this in the story of King Solomon, who was known for his great wealth and the lavish use of gold in the construction of the Temple of Jerusalem.
 Additionally, in the book of Genesis, we learn that gold was one of the precious gifts that the three wise men presented to the infant Jesus.

-Silver, on the other hand, is often associated with redemption and salvation.
+On the other hand, silver is often associated with redemption and salvation.
 In the book of Exodus, we learn that the Israelites were commanded to use silver to make the sockets for the Tabernacle, which was a portable sanctuary that served as the central focus of worship during the Israelites’ journey through the desert.
 In addition, in the New Testament, silver is mentioned in the story of Judas Iscariot, who betrayed Jesus for 30 pieces of silver.

 In addition to their symbolic meanings, gold and silver are also used in various ways in religious ceremonies.
 For example, many churches use gold and silver to make chalices, which are used to hold the wine during communion.
 These metals are also used to make crosses and other religious objects that are used during worship services.